Skip to content

 5

-When in doubt between two grip sizes, always choose the smaller grip!
-This can be thickened if necessary, a thicker grip cannot be made smaller.
-Another, but less accurate method to determine your grip size is to hold the racket in your racket hand in a normal way with your fingers slightly spread.
-There should be a small margin of maximum one centimeter between the fingertips and the ball of the thumb.
-Racket length The standard length for senior tennis rackets is 27 inches, approximately 68.5 cm.
-There are also longer tennis rackets with a maximum of 1.5 inches (almost 4 cm) extra racket length.
-A longer racket gives more reach and hitting power, but less maneuverability.
-For kids there are different youth sizes, see below.
-Racket stringing patterns Nowadays, many different stringing patterns are used for the different rackets, each with different specific playing characteristics.
-16x19 (16 main strings/19 cross strings) for example on the Babolat Pure Drive , 16x18 or 16x20 are the most commonly used string patterns.
+Nowadays, many different stringing patterns are used for the different rackets, each with different specific playing characteristics.
+16x19 (16 main strings/19 cross strings) for example in the Babolat Pure Drive , 16x18 or 16x20 are the most commonly used string patterns.
 These offer a good mix of power, control and spin.
-The more open string patterns such as 14x16, 16x16, 18x16 on the or 18x17 on the Wilson Burn FST 99S give more power, dynamics and spin.
-The more dense string patterns such as the 18x20 string pattern of the Wilson Blade 18/20 gives more control, ball feel and more durability for the string bed.
+The more open stringing patterns such as 14x16, 16x16, 18x16 in the or 18x17 in the Wilson Burn FST 99S give more power, dynamics and spin.
+The more dense stringing patterns such as the 18x20 string pattern of the Wilson Blade 18/20 gives more control, ball feel and more durability for the string bed.

-The Wilson Blade 98 18x20 with the compact stringing pattern Youth rackets Youth rackets, like adult rackets, are available in inch sizes.
-A single racket is supplied from 17 inches, but most from 19 inches.
+Youth rackets are available in inch sizes, just like adult rackets.
+A single racket is available from 17 inches, but most from 19 inches.
 After 19 inches, 21, 23, 25 and 26 inches follow, which is the largest youth size.
-Most rackets up to 25 inches are made of aluminum.
+Most rackets up to 25 inches are made of aluminium.
 In 25 and 26 inches, there are also fully graphite rackets available for the better youth.
 These offer more stability, control, ball feel and a clearly better vibration damping.
 How do you measure youth rackets?
 Hold the racket in the hand you hit with.
 Stand upright and keep the hitting arm stretched out along the body.
 The end of the racket may then come to approximately the ankle.
 The grip thickness 'grows with junior rackets' with the racket length: a longer racket automatically has a slightly thicker grip.

 Cart Close